geopython/OWSLib/README.md

 ## Installation

-The easiest way to install pywis-pubsub is via the Python [pip](https://pip.pypa.io)
+The easiest way to install OWSLib is via the Python [pip](https://pip.pypa.io)
 utility:

 ```bash